llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   IMPORT header_name
   EXPORT ...

-With the idea being that this file can be compiled like a module unit or a non-module unit depending on the definition of some macros.
-However, this kind of usage is forbidden by P1857R3 which is not yet implemented in Clang.
-This means that is possible to write invalid modules which no longer be accepted once P1857R3 is implemented.
-This is tracked by `#56917 <https://github.com/llvm/llvm-project/issues/56917>`_.
+The intent of this is that this file can be compiled like a module unit or a non-module unit depending on the definition of some macros.
+However, this usage is forbidden by P1857R3 which is not yet implemented in Clang.
+This means that is possible to write invalid modules which will no longer be accepted once P1857R3 is implemented.
+This is tracked by
+`#56917 <https://github.com/llvm/llvm-project/issues/56917>`_.

 Until then, it is recommended not to mix macros with module declarations.